mohitvenx/Plant-Seedlings-Classification-using-Deep-Learning/README.md

 # Plant-Seedlings-Classification-using-Deep-Learning
 # Final Project of Computer Vision with Deep Learning PESU-I/O
 # Team Members

-Sujith Bonthala
+1. Mohit Venkatesh

-Mohit Venkatesh
+2. Ashish A Iyer

-Ashish A Iyer
+3. Sujith Bonthala

 We have taken a Plant Seedlings Classification dataset that classifies 12 different varieties of plant seedlings.
 They are as follows:

 Black-grass